 A food processor makes it easy to shred the cheese and to mix everything together.
 If you don’t have one, the dough can be stirred up by hand but it will take a little arm power.

-We’ll run through the recipe here to get you started and give you some extra helpful tips.
+We’ll run through the recipe here to get you started and give you helpful tips.
 You’ll find the printable recipe card near the bottom of the post with complete instructions and nutrition information.

 What You’ll Need

-- Sharp Cheddar Cheese: You’ll need 8 oz. of sharp cheese.
+- Sharp Cheddar Cheese: You’ll need 8 ounces of sharp cheese.
 Avoid using pre-shredded cheese.
 It just doesn’t work as well in this recipe.
 The sharper the cheese, the tastier your crackers will be.
 Look for extra sharp cheddar cheese.

 - Butter: Use cold unsalted butter, no substitutes.
 This is not the place for butter spreads.
 If you need to use salted butter, that will work.
 Decrease the amount of salt you add slightly to balance it.

 - Flour: Plain all-purpose flour is all you need.

 - Ground Mustard: Dry ground mustard is found in the spice aisle of the grocery store.
 It looks like a pale yellow powder.
 The crackers don’t taste like mustard, I promise you, but the spice adds depth to the flavor of the crackers.
 If you don’t have it, don’t worry, they can be made without it.

 - Salt: Crackers just need a bit of salt or they won’t taste like crackers.
 If you’re really concerned about sodium, cut back on it a bit but not too much.

 How To Make Homemade Crackers